MPC Key Generation

 Key Generation

-const walletId = await fireblocks.NCW.createWallet();
+const wallet = await ew.assignWallet();

-// create account under wallet
+// Create account under wallet

-const accountId = await fireblocks.NCW.createAccount(walletId);
+const newAccount = await ew.createAccount();

 Lastly, start the MPC key generation from your application.
 You can add the below to your customer application.